critterandguitari/Microphone_Manual/manual.md

 ![](images/3a.png)

 1. The `Electret Microphone Capsule` is a monophonic input.
 It transduces sound pressure waves from the air into an electric signal.
 The capsule cannot be seen directly - the black felt covering the capsule can be seen through a hole in the front of the enclosure.
 It has an omnidirectional pickup pattern.
 2. `Output Jack`.
 A black monophonic 1/4" output jack can be found on the end opposite the microphone capsule.
+This jack has a TS (tip/sleeve) connection for an unbalanced signal.
 3. `Power` A size *2032* coin cell battery provides power.

 ##### Controls: